 Please reach us at cody@degageclassical.com if you cannot find an answer to your question.

 "Vocational Ballet Training" refers to a specialized form of ballet training that focuses on preparing students for a professional career in ballet.
 Training includes intensive classes in ballet technique, pointe work, variations, pas de deux, and other aspects of classical ballet.
 Vocational ballet programs often have a structured curriculum designed to develop the skills and artistry required for a successful career in ballet.
 Students in vocational ballet programs may also have opportunities to perform in productions and participate in competitions to further their training and experience.
-At DCC we not only provide connections and a curriculum that provides this foundation but we assure you that your dancer and whole family will be prepared to the fullest for this venture towards a chapter in Vocational Arts School.
+At DCC we not only provide connections and a curriculum that provides this foundation, but we assure you that your dancer and whole family will be prepared to the fullest for this venture towards a chapter in Vocational Arts School.

 "Wellness" in the context of ballet training refers to a holistic approach that encompasses various physical, mental, and emotional aspects essential for dancers' overall health and performance.
 It goes beyond just physical fitness and technique to include practices and principles that support a dancer's entire well-being.
 Interested in learning more?
 Click on our Wellness Partners to discover how we at DCC can set your dancer up for an optimal pathway to their dream.